Anxiety Therapy in NYC

 What’s the difference between normal anxiety and an anxiety disorder?

 “Why can’t you just stop worrying?
 Just get it together…”

 We all experience worry or anxiety from time to time.
 Sometimes, anxiety can be a good thing—a motivator.
-Other times, our anxiety can become so overwhelming that rather than motivating us, it becomes paralyzing and debilitating.
+However, other times, our anxiety can become so overwhelming that rather than motivating us, it becomes paralyzing and debilitating.
 For example, we may get stuck on a singular thought or concern and continuously think about it, often in a loop.
-We can also experience physical symptoms of distress in our chest or stomach, feel like we can’t breathe or settle ourselves down.
+We can also experience physical symptoms of distress in our chest or stomach, and feel like we can’t breathe, or settle ourselves down.
 Finally, we may worry about what others think of us so much that we restrict what we say or avoid certain social situations.
-The resulting suffering and disruption to our lives from this condition are the result of anxiety disorders.
+The resulting suffering and disruption to our lives from this condition result from anxiety disorders.

 Anxiety can be rational, but anxiety can also be illogical.
-Often, anxiety can start off as an overreaction to a small stressor, and eventually evolve into a paralyzing force.
-People with anxiety disorder will get stuck worrying about something in a repetitive circular manner, unable to move forward.
+Often, anxiety can start as an overreaction to a minor stressor, eventually evolving into a paralyzing force.
+People with an anxiety disorder will get stuck worrying about something in a repetitive circular manner, unable to move forward.

 Telling someone with an anxiety disorder to be “less anxious” doesn’t make sense—it’s like telling someone to un-break a bone.
-Those with anxiety disorders can’t just get rid of it, but like a broken bone, anxiety can be treated.
+Those with anxiety disorders can’t just get rid of it; anxiety can be treated like a broken bone.